MrOtherGuy/QRier/README.md

 #QRier

 Javascript based QR-code generator.
 Supports QR versions (size) up to 40, byte mode only.
 Mask type and error correction level are configurable.
 Automatic mask selection is an option.
+Supports output to SVG and HTML Canvas

 This repository includes code used by browser extension for Firefox with the same name but also stand-alone HTML-page (under html folder) which has some IE/Edge compatibility additions.